awaardenberg/training_material/BioInfoSummer_2018_KinSwingR.md

 ### Visualise Motifs

-View the top 5 motifs that are greater or less.
-See above example.
+View the top motifs from swing using ```viewPWM```.
+Refer back to previous example.

 # Network Visualisation

 Having obtained information of the phosphopeptides, the kinases inferred to be acting on them.
-Let's go about trying to visualise this information as networks.
+Let's go about trying to visualize this information as networks.

-What networks - each interaction...

 We will use cytoscape for now - ***R*** later?